mhmdght/automated-slr-generator/README.md

 This repository currently contains the research methodology, system design, and workflow specifications.

 Implementation details, prompt libraries, and production components are not publicly released at this stage.

-## License

-See the LICENSE file for usage and redistribution terms.